Online Algorithms to Schedule a Proportionate Flexible Flow Shop of Batching Machines: Conclusion

 In this paper, we consider proportionate flexible flow shops with batching machines (PFFBs).
 We put a special focus on the online version of the problem, which is highly relevant for applications in the production of modern, individualized medicaments.
 To the best of our knowledge, the online version has not been studied before, not even in the special case of proportionate (non-flexible) flow shops with batching machines (PFBs).

 We describe and analyze two algorithms: the very general Never-Wait algorithm and the more specialized t-Switch algorithm.
 The Never-Wait algorithm works for an arbitrary number of stages and machines.
 What is more, its description is relatively simple and therefore it is easy to implement in practice.
-We show that, despite its simplicity, the Never-Wait algorithm is 2-competitive for minimizing the makespan, total completion time, maximum flow time and total flow time.
+We show that, despite its simplicity, the Never-Wait algorithm is 2-competitive for minimizing the makespan, total completion time, maximum flow time, and total flow time.
 Furthermore, we show that for the total flow time objective, no deterministic online algorithm can, in general, do better than the Never-Wait algorithm.
 Note that the total flow time, which is equivalent with the average flow time by dividing by the constant number of jobs, is particularly important for our application: it measures the average time patients have to wait for their medicament after production is ordered.
 Obviously, a low average waiting time is necessary for patients to benefit from the medicine as quickly as possible.
+Interestingly, studying a particular industrial instance, \cite{ackermannGOR} have also done some initial work to confirm that the theoretical usefulness of the Never-Wait algorithm is also coherent with its practical behaviour.

 The t-Switch algorithm is specialized for PFFBs with only two stages and the makespan or total completion time objective.
 For these versions of the online problem, the t-Switch algorithm is a $\varphi$-competitive algorithm, with $\varphi = \frac{1 + \sqrt{5}}{2}$, the golden ratio.
 By using and extending lower bounds known from the literature, we show that no deterministic online algorithm to minimize the makespan or total completion time in PFFBs with two stages can, in general, be better than the \mbox{t-Switch} algorithm.